YuGong123/Controllable-face-image-editing-in-a-disentanglement-way/README.md

 ## Checkpoints

-Our pretrained checkpoint (swap_encoder.pt and mlp.pt) attached at this https://pan.baidu.com/s/1uI49sT58jadTV8ZPbPAVIQ Extraction code：9hq6 .
+Our pretrained checkpoints (swap_encoder.pt and mlp.pt) attached at this https://pan.baidu.com/s/1uI49sT58jadTV8ZPbPAVIQ Extraction code：9hq6 .
 Or you can get your own checkpoints by  **train.py**.